Emmanuelle Guyon, the mirror of your emotions

 "Bee" pendant with amber

-• Scratch Resistance Test: Scratching the stone with a knife will reveal that amber and copal crumble, while plastic will not be affected in the same way.
+• Scratch Test: Gently scratching the surface of the stone with a knife can help identify it.
+Amber and copal tend to flake slightly, whereas plastic will be more resistant and not react in the same way.

-• Static Electricity Test: Rubbing amber with a cloth will make it highly static, attracting hair or small papers.
-Plastic, in general, does not exhibit this property as pronouncedly.
+• Static Electricity Test: Rubbing amber with a cloth will make it highly electrostatic, attracting light objects like small pieces of paper or hair.
+Plastic will not exhibit this property as strongly, although some synthetic resins may mimic the effect.

 Mines: Baltic Sea, Poland, Germany, Lithuania, Estonia, Russia, Canada, Dominican Republic, Mexico, France, Burma